nikhilgusain/nikhilgusain/README.md

 - 🎓 Computer Science Engineering student
 - 📊 Focused on **Data Science**, **EDA**, **Python**, **Statistics**, and **ML fundamentals**
-- 🔧 Currently working on real-world datasets like **Netflix Ratings**, **World Happiness Report**, etc.
+- 🔧 Currently working on real-world datasets like **Netflix Ratings**
-- 🧠 Interested in Psychology, Ancient Civilizations, Quantum Physics, and Spirituality
+- 🧠 Interested in Psychology, Quantum Physics, and Spirituality
-- 💪 Balancing data science with fitness, discipline, and self-growth
+- 💪 Balancing data science with discipline, and self-growth

 ---